anthobarbarich/paradisecity/content/practical.md

       Please mind their ears and provide protection for the younger once.
 We have free earplugs available at the festival.

+      Although Paradise City is free for kids under 12, please be aware that the festival has been conceived for adults.
+And activities for children are limited.
     question: IS THERE A MINIMUM AGE?
 money:
   - answer: >-